igadmg/heap/Readme.md

   This has advantages and disadvantages.

   Advantages:
-    - A heap of Ts always uses the 'correct' ordering function for T.
+    - All heaps of Ts are guaranteed to use the same ordering function.
     - Empty heaps consume only the space required by a `nil` slice (as it's not necessary to store the ordering function as a field of the `Heap` struct).